UnrealContainers/unrealcontainers.github.io/_collections/_docs/preliminaries/community-hub.md

 ## Who sponsors the maintenance of the community hub?

-The following organisations provide, or have provided, financial sponsorhip to the Unreal Containers community hub:
+The following organisations and initiatives provide, or have provided, financial sponsorhip to the Unreal Containers community hub:

 {% for sponsor in site.data.sponsors %}
 - [**{{ sponsor.name }}**]({{ sponsor.link }}): {{ sponsor.blurb }}